buhrmi/livestores/README.md

 The `@buhrmi/actionstore` package exports the following functions:

 `const someStore = subscribe(sgid, initial=null, storeId=sgid)` - Sets up a new subscription to the record with the specified global id.
 You can optionally pass a storeId.
 If a new subscription with the same storeId is created, the old subscription will be cancelled and removed.
+If `sgid` is falsy, `subscribe` will set the store value to `null`.

 `const someStore = store(storeId, initial=null)` - Gets the store with the specified id.